Adya-Prasad/Newton-Gravity-Discovery-Game/README.md

 ---

-## How to setup and run it locally

 ## How to Set Up and Run This Game Locally

 Follow these steps to clone, set up, and play the Newton Gravity Discovery Game on your computer: